AriFordsham/GHCWiki/type-functions-status.md

 Todo (low-level):

-- In export and import lists, it must be possible to mention AT names as sub-components of a class.
 - `data instances` and `newtype instances` need to be implicitly exported as are class instances.
 - Derivings on an associated data type *declaration* need to be inherited by all definitions of that data type in instances.